Health Apps to Review

 Brighten your mood

-If you’re in need of a way to brighten your mood, you guessed it, there’s an app for that.
+If you're in need of a way to brighten your mood, you guessed it, there's a health app for that.
 In fact, there are quite a few.
 Here are three good choices.

 The app called Happify includes games and activities proven effective in helping users become happier and more optimistic.
 Set goals in different “tracks” of your life, such as helping you improve your confidence.
 Activities are often as simple as asking you to list things you are grateful for or noticing positive words in a game and avoiding negative ones.
 The app is free for iOS and Android with premium features available for purchase.

 Live Happy is all about positive psychology.
 It offers a specific focus on activities that can bring about more positive feelings, and also offers up podcasts of best-selling authors and happiness gurus who share their knowledge on topics such as wellness, gratitude, well-being, and mindfulness.
 The app is free for iOS and Android.